aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 This policy will allow us broad permissions on the device.
 For the sake of showcasing the capability we are permitting all operations.
 In production, please scope down the policy as needed based on [this documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html)

-Once the policy is updated don't forget to activate the new version.
+Once the policy is updated don't forget to mark the new policy version as active.
 This will now allow us to update the shadow for the device.

 We have already provided the code for the AWS IoT Shadow update in this repository.

-Next we need to figure out the endpoint which we will use to communicate with AWS Iot Core.
-Use the following command

-`aws iot describe-endpoint --endpoint-type iot:Data-ATS`

-Note: Deploying Thermostat application in your AWS account will incur costs.
-When you are finished examining the example, follow the steps in the Clean Up section to delete the infrastructure and stop incurring charges.
+Move the file `shadow.py` from this respository into the cloned samples repository on the Cloud9 instance.
+The folder path is `aws-iot-device-sdk-python-v2/samples/shadow.py`.